Design and Build Quality

 Audio Quality

-When it was first released, the LG Q6 was positioned as an affordable mid-range smartphone with a premium design.
-As a result, it offered good value for its price point, especially with features like the FullVision display and MIL-STD-810G durability.
+When the LG Q6 first showed up, it was kind of aimed at being an affordable mid-range phone, with that “premium-looking” vibe.
+Because of that it offered decent value for the money, especially with stuff like the FullVision display and MIL-STD-810G durability.

 LG Q6-32 GB – Unlocked (AT&T/T-Mobile) – Platinum – Prime Exclusive: Buy it now